amakaj/kals/README.md

-# KALS Team Project
+# KALS
-<strong>KALS</strong> is a <strong>recursive reimplementation of the Unix terminal command "ls</strong>," which generates an output equivalent to the "ls -R" command by default.
+**KALS** is a **recursive reimplementation of the Unix terminal command "ls,"** which generates an output equivalent to the "ls -R" command by default.

 To build, run the following command: